 After creating those products, you need to place them side-by-side, so that your customers can compare them directly.
 To do that, you can use a plugin like Rearrange Woocommerce Products, or use your page builder of choice.

-As you can see, there are many ways to increase the average order value in your WooCommerce shop.
+Now you know how to increase AOV for ecommerce.
+As you can see, there are many ways to increase the average order value in your online store.
 You can get quite creative in your approach and find ways that work perfectly for your brand and setup.